bigal945/RallyRestToolkitForJava/README.md

 ## Support

 As-is.
 I modified the original due to class conflicts with Apache HTTP.
 No continual work is planned.
-Using different HTTP Library allows me to focus on my original project.
+This project as-is allows me to focus on my original project (no more dependency hell, yay)

 ## User Guide

-My project did not need Proxy support, so that was removed.
+Notable Changes from the original
+* Proxy support not ported
-API connectivity requires an API key (user/pass was previously deprecated and I did not port it)
+* API connectivity requires an API key (user/pass was previously deprecated and I did not port it)
+* Newly added gzip support not currently ported (may change if my project needs it)

 Refer to the original project for [documentation](https://github.com/RallyTools/RallyRestToolkitForJava/wiki/User-Guide)